 Deciding to Go

-Absolutely!!!
+Absolutely!
 It has been done many, many times by many, many families successfully.
 You will need to plan accordingly and prepare yourself to take care of your child in a very unique situation.
 Disney can be overwhelming for the average adult, but without the proper care, it can be even more so for an infant or toddler.

-The purpose is to enjoy spending time with your family at the Happiest Place on Earth.
+The purpose is to enjoy spending time with your family at the Most Magical Place on Earth.
 Depending upon the age of your child, they will remember some experiences.
 There are many different lights and sounds to keep them interested as you visit.
 It is quite enjoyable to see your child engrossed by the attractions.

-It is a priceless moment when they see the castle, or the Spaceship Earth for the first time -- how their eyes light up and they start pointing and squealing, and it is a great photo opportunity.
+It is a priceless moment when they see the castle, or Spaceship Earth for the first time -- how their eyes light up and they start pointing and squealing, and it is a great photo opportunity.